Excessive Exclamation Points?!!! Who? Me?

 Still, tone is hard to determine in online communication.
 But then that's the whole point: communicating tone in digital media requires content writers rethink the traditional rules and tools of style - including the use punctuation to project meaning and tone.
 Effective brand writing across digital channels is a complex issue, one that requires more than placing a ban on multiple exclamation points.
 Here are some issues to consider.

 You Got Something to Say, Hemingway??

 Exclamation points are often considered less than "masculine."
-I take my cue here from Ernest Hemingway--King of tough guy lit.
-Hemingway, as indicated in above quote, is known for his highly "economic" writing style: A very understated voice characterized by the minimal use of words.
+I take my cue here from Ernest Hemingway, the King of tough guy lit.
+Hemingway, as indicated in the above quote, is known for his highly "economic" writing style, a very understated voice characterized by the minimal use of words.
 Needless to say, Hemingway would very likely have bristled at all my "overuse" of exclamation points.
 In fact, he'd probably have beaten me up, just to try and break me of the habit.
 That's the kind of guy Hemingway was.
 Still, the man could write!